Vheissu/front-end-take-home-coding-hire-challenges/consume-hn-json-endpoint.md

 ---
-Challenge: Consume Hacker News JSON Api
-Recommended completion time: 1 day
+Challenge: Consume a JSON API and display its values Completion time: 1 day
 ---

 ### The brief